-EMX's organically generated 0.5% NSR royalty portfolio covers exploration properties in northern Haiti held by Newmont Ventures Limited, as well as the Grand Bois project which is controlled by Sono Global Holdings Inc. ("Sono"), a privately held Nevada corporation.
-The timing of a new mining law, which has been under review by the Haitian government since 2013 when the Mining Convention process was suspended, remains indefinite.
-As EMX understands, Newmont continues to monitor the situation in Haiti, and has kept its properties in Haiti on care and maintenance status.
+EMX's organically generated 0.5% NSR royalty portfolio in Haiti covers exploration properties held by Newmont Ventures Limited, as well as the Grand Bois project which is controlled by Sono Global Holdings Inc. ("Sono"), a privately held Nevada corporation.
+The timing of a new mining law, which has been under review by the Haitian government since 2013, remains indefinite.
+As EMX understands, Newmont and Sono continue to monitor the situation in Haiti, and have kept their properties on care and maintenance status.
+The Company is unaware of additional Q3 developments regarding its royalty properties in Haiti.